 Best Amusement Parks Near Philadelphia for Preschoolers

-Be sure to check out our Summer Activities Guide for Philly Kids, which is filled with amazing summertime activities for little ones.
+And don't forget to check out our Summer Activities Guide for Philly Kids, which is filled with amazing warm weather activities for little ones.

 Kids will love the rides and water play at Dorney Park & Wildwater Kingdom.

 Dorney Park & Wildwater Kingdom — Allentown, PA

 Park is open on weekends only beginning May 22, and is open daily starting June 16.
 The water park opens May 29.

 This park is home to several roller coasters that send chills down the spine of even hard-core thrill seekers.
 But for the junior set, there are rides such as PEANUTS Road Rally, Woodstock's Wagon Wheel, and Snoopy's Junction.
 New for 2021 is Seaside Splashworks, an addition to Wildwater Kingdom that boasts a beach-themed multilevel play structure.
 Another great perk is the pre-K pass, which offers free admission for ages 3 to 5, as long you register before July 4.
 Dorney Park is requiring at least one guest in your party to download its mobile app this year, in an effort to promote contactless transactions, and keep you abreast of park updates in real time.
 You also need you to complete a health screening questionnaire a full day before your visit.
 Some retail locations and entertainment options may stay closed, so check the website before you arrive.